LiamRahav/silhouette/ACKNOWLEDGEMENT.md

 Icy by Mateo Zlatar from the Noun Project back by iconsmind.com from the Noun Project
-Settings by BraveBros. from the Noun Project
+Settings by BraveBros. from the Noun Project inactive by Sylvain Amatoury from the Noun Project

 ------------------------------------